 Calendly is ideal for anyone who regularly schedules appointments with people outside their own company.
 Think of:

 Basically, Calendly is for anyone who doesn’t want to spend all day emailing about when someone has time.
-If you schedule more than a few appointments per week with external people, this tool will really save you hours per month.
+If you schedule more than a few appointments per week with external people, this tool really saves you hours per month.

 What can Calendly do?

 Calendly is packed with features that make scheduling appointments easier.
-These are the most important ones:
+These are the most important:

 The interface is super easy.
 You create an event type (for example “Intake meeting 30 minutes”), indicate when you’re available, and share the link.
 That’s all there is to it.
-People who want to make an appointment immediately see which time slots are free and can claim one.
+People who want to schedule an appointment immediately see which time slots are available and can claim one.

 What does Calendly cost?

 Calendly has a free plan and two paid options.
-The prices are per user per month.
+Prices are per user per month.

 Free plan